Chuangzw/Calculator/README.md

 # Calculator
-a calculator program with lots of bug
+This is a calculator program with lots of bug

 [Github地址](https://github.com/Chuangzw/Calculator)